-In nursing school, I was taught that the number one way to prevent the spread of disease is hand-washing.
-And much to my surprise, I also learned that I had not been washing my hands properly all of my life.
-Soap is important, but what's actually more important is the action, the vigorous rubbing of all surfaces to mechanically remove dirt and germs.
+In nursing school, I was taught that the number one way to prevent the spread of disease is frequent hand-washing.
+Although you may think you are washing your hands correctly, be sure you are following the guidelines, below.
+Soap is important, but what's actually most important is the action, the vigorous rubbing of all surfaces of your hands for at least 20 seconds to mechanically remove germs.

 You'll need one (8oz.) foaming dispenser,